 As a result of the numerous risks and uncertainties associated with developing medical devices and with our biologic and drug delivery customers' development of safe and effective drugs, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Our profitability will depend on revenues from the sale of our products and services.
+Additionally, increases in our various costs that may be the result of inflationary pressures could further reduce our sales and profitability.
 We cannot provide any assurance that we will ever achieve profitability and, even if we achieve profitability, that we will be able to sustain or increase profitability on a quarterly or annual basis.
 Further, because of our relatively limited commercialization history, we have limited insight into the trends that may emerge and affect our business.
 We may make errors in predicting and reacting to relevant business trends, which could harm our business and financial condition.
 Any failure to achieve and maintain profitability would continue to have an adverse effect on our stockholders' equity and working capital and could result in a decline in our stock price or cause us to cease operations.

-We may need additional funding for our business, and we may not be able to raise capital when needed or on terms that are acceptable to us, which could force us to delay, reduce or eliminate our commercialization efforts or our product development programs.
+We expect to need additional funding for our business, and we may not be able to raise capital when needed or on terms that are acceptable to us, which could force us to delay, reduce or eliminate our commercialization efforts or our product development programs.